Elias Díaz Player Props: Rockies vs. Pirates

-The Colorado Rockies and Elias Diaz, who went 0-for-1 last time in action, take on Rich Hill and the Pittsburgh Pirates at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies, including Elias Diaz (hitting .448 in his past 10 games, with two doubles, two home runs, two walks and seven RBI), battle starting pitcher Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Pirates.

 Elias Díaz Game Info & Props vs. the Pirates